CBS Corporation

-CBS Corporation was an American multinational media company with interests primarily in commercial broadcasting, publishing and television production.
-The first incarnation of the company was formed on November 30, 1997 after the Westinghouse Electric Corporation was renamed as CBS Corporation, and merged with Viacom on April 15, 2000.
+CBS Corporation, commonly known as CBS Corp or simply CBS, was an American multinational media company with interests primarily in commercial broadcasting, publishing and television production.
+The first incarnation of the company was formed on November 30, 1997 after the Westinghouse Electric Corporation was renamed as CBS Corporation.
+It later merged with Viacom on April 15, 2000.
 The second incarnation was formed after it was split from Viacom on December 31, 2005, alongside an entirely new Viacom; both the second CBS Corporation and the second Viacom were controlled by National Amusements, a theater company owned by billionaire Sumner Redstone.

 CBS Corporation comprised the over-the-air television broadcasting (CBS and The CW (50% with Warner Bros.
 Entertainment)), television production and distribution, publishing, pay-cable, and recording assets that were previously owned by the first Viacom.
 It was the world's eighth largest entertainment company in terms of revenue and headquartered at the CBS Building in Midtown Manhattan, New York City.

-CBS Corporation announced on August 13, 2019, that it would merge with Viacom for the second time to form ViacomCBS (now known as Paramount Skydance).
+CBS Corporation announced on August 13, 2019, that it would merge with Viacom for the second time to form ViacomCBS (later renamed as Paramount Global) (which later merged with Skydance Media on August 7, 2025 to form Paramount Skydance).
 The merger was completed on December 4, 2019.